eomereu/cheatsheets/Wordpress.md

 1. 404page - your smart custom 404 error page | By Peter Raschendorfer *(Appearance -> 404 Error Page)*
 To specify 404 Error Page

-1. UpdraftPlus - Backup/Restore | By UpdraftPlus.Com, DavidAnderson *(Settings -> UpdraftPlus Backups)*
-To automatically create backups and restore them in Google Drive etc.

-1. \*\*Checkout Field Editor for WooCommerce | By ThemeHigh *(WooCommerce -> Checkout Form)*
-Enables us to edit, rearrange and add fields on/onto Checkout page.
-PS: Also can be used to add accepting AGB and Datenschutzerklärung checkboxes
-*i.e.* `Ich akzeptiere <a href="/privacy-policy/">Datenshutzerklärung</a>`

 1. Loco Translate | By Tim Whitlock
 To translate everything like Plugins